1948 Summer Olympics: Participating National Olympic Committees

 A total of 59 nations sent athletes.
-Fourteen made their first official appearance: British Guiana (now Guyana), Burma (now Myanmar), Ceylon (now Sri Lanka), Iran, Iraq, Jamaica, Korea, Lebanon, Pakistan, Puerto Rico, Singapore, Syria, Trinidad and Tobago, and Venezuela.
-It was the first time that the Philippines, India and Pakistan competed as fully independent nations at the Olympic Games.
-Germany, Japan and Bulgaria, under Allied military occupations, were not allowed to send athletes to the games.
+Thirteen made their first official appearance: British Guiana (now Guyana), Burma (now Myanmar), Ceylon (now Sri Lanka), Iraq, Jamaica, Korea, Lebanon, Pakistan, Puerto Rico, Singapore, Syria, Trinidad and Tobago, and Venezuela.
+It was the first time that Australia, New Zealand, Philippines, India and Pakistan competed as fully independent nations at the Olympic Games.
+Germany and Japan, under Allied military occupations, were not allowed to send athletes to the games.
 Due to continuing labour shortages, German prisoners of war were used for the construction of the facilities for the games, in particular Olympic Way.
-Italy, although originally an Axis power, defected to the Allies in 1943 following Benito Mussolini being deposed, and was allowed to send athletes.
-The Soviet Union was invited but they chose not to send any athletes, sending observers instead to prepare for the 1952 Olympics.
+Italy, although originally an Axis power, had defected to the Allies in 1943 following Benito Mussolini being deposed, and was allowed to send athletes.
+The Soviet Union was invited but chose not to send any athletes, sending observers instead to prepare for the 1952 Olympics.

+The nations that returned to the games were Cuba, Iran (The last participation of a Persian athlete was in Paris 1900), Ireland, Panama and Spain.

+Other nations, besides Germany and Japan, that participated in the previous games in Berlin 1936 but were absent in London 1948 were Bolivia, Bulgaria, Costa Rica, Estonia, Latvia and Lithuania.
+In the case of the Baltic nations, they had been occupied and annexed by the Soviet Union, only returning to the games many decades later.
+Bulgaria, Romania and Mandatory Palestine accepted invitations for the Games but withdrew a few days before it began.

+Athletes from Puerto Rico, an unincorporated territory and commonwealth of the United States, competed for the United States team.
+Bermuda, Jamaica, Trinidad and Tobago, Singapore and British Guyana were part of the British Empire.

 Number of athletes by National Olympic Committees (by highest to lowest)

 Medal count

 These are the top ten nations that won medals at the 1948 Summer Games, ranked by number of gold medals won.
-The host nation was 12th, with 23 medals, including three golds.
+The host nation was 12th, with 27 medals, including four golds.